-This form is for use by reporting units which are seeking a certificate from the Registered Organisations Commissioner (the Commissioner) stating that a reporting unit's financial affairs are encompassed by an associated State Body.
+This form is for use by reporting units which are seeking a certificate from the General Manager of the Fair Work Commission (the General Manager) stating that a reporting unit's financial affairs are encompassed by an associated State Body.

-Your answers to the following questions will help the Commissioner to make an informed decision on whether the reporting unit satisfies the requirements under Part 3 Chapter 8 of the RO Act.
+Your answers to the following questions will help the General Manager to make an informed decision on whether the reporting unit satisfies the requirements under Part 3 Chapter 8 of the RO Act.
 Part 3 of Chapter 8 sets out the requirements in relation to financial records, accounting, and auditing.